sonatype-nexus-community/nexus-repository-installer/OPSDOC.md

 # Nexus Repository Installer

-The purpose of this repository is to create Deb and Rpm packages of Nexus.
+The purpose of this repository is to create Deb and Rpm packages of NXRM.